-To view examples of discipline-specific projects online, please visit Digital Commons @ RISD or search the Index to Graduate Theses.
-You may also view highlights from recent thesis projects in our first Book of Thesis Books.
+To view examples of discipline-specific projects online, please visit Digital Commons @ RISD or search the the Fleet Library at RISD’s graduate thesis index.
+You may also view highlights from recent thesis projects in the Book of Thesis Books.

 Electronic submission of final thesis

 Process for 2021: You must email a final copy of your thesis (as a PDF) to your GPD for uploading by Friday, May 28, 2021.
 The electronic thesis (which does not have to include signatures) will be catalogued by the Library and will also be posted to RISD’s Digital Commons, unless you elect to opt out on the thesis submission form.

 Making your master’s thesis available to the RISD community and future grad students, and to artists, designers, scholars and employers worldwide is an important and valuable part of higher education.
 However, you may not want to have your thesis available online for reasons of publishing agreements, patents or other intellectual property issues.
 Review the digital thesis license agreement for more information.

 Feel free to email Marc Calhoun (email@example.com) with specific questions.

 Due to the pandemic the library will not be collecting the bound final thesis at the end of May.
 You will submit a PDF copy to your respective departmental GPD, or advisors (who will forward onto the Library).

 If you would like the RISD Library to have a physical copy of your thesis, contact Marc Calhoun (firstname.lastname@example.org) to make arrangements.

 Important note: The physical copy must be the same content as the online version.
 Your thesis is a snapshot of a moment in time, the library cannot accept re-edited or substantially different versions.

 - Official title page, including the names of all thesis committee advisors.